fireshape/fireshape/docs/source/ROL.rst

 Setting termination criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This field set the termination criteria of the algorithm.
+This field sets the termination criteria of the algorithm.
-It's use is self-explanatory.
+Its use is self-explanatory.
 We report its syntax with the default values.

 .. code-block::